 Management of Clearances — At present, AveningTech manages the security clearance/eligibility for over 75 employees.
 Our primary tool in administering their accounts is the Defense Manpower Data Center’s (DMDC’s) Defense Information Security System (DISS).
 DISS allows us to see current security information on each employee, manage visit requests and determine when their next periodic review may be due.

-The heart of any organization is the people who do the work, day in and day out.
-To get the best performance for AveningTech and our customers, we assure that each employee has a solid foundation in general security practices, and they receive specific training about any unique safety and security requirements related to their position.
-AveningTech will work with the FBI’s assigned COR to tailor our comprehensive Security Orientation training program for our employees and team members to include agency and site-specific procedures.

 We ensure that AveningTech Team members understand their personal responsibility to report to the applicable Security Office any anticipated foreign travel, any changes in marital status or room/house mates, outside employment and any court cases as listed in the RFP.
 These reports will minimize the possibility that such events and occurrences will have a negative influence on their ability to safeguard classified information.
 AveningTech acknowledges and accepts that our assigned personnel may be required to undergo a counterintelligence-focused polygraph examination at any time and without notice.

 Personnel who have been granted eligibility to work at CNFJ/CNRJ facilities will also be subject to the Continuous Evaluation Program (CEP) to ensure high standards of conduct are maintained and that questionable conduct or activities are promptly reported for adjudicative assessment.
 Soon, an automated records check monitoring system will be in place to cover the gap between initial investigation and periodic review.